HyperspaceMadness/shaders_slang/bezel/shaders/HyperspaceMadness/___Mega Bezel Readme___.txt

         Logging - Logging Verbosity - ON
             Frontend Logging - 1(Info)
             Log to File - Off
-        These settings will cause a log window to come up when you launch, and you should see any retrarch errors
+        These settings will cause a log window to come up when you launch, and you should see any retroarch errors